 The first question – and the most obvious one – is, “do you need life insurance at all?”
 For the majority of people, the answer is a resounding, “yes.”
-Everyone, including young, healthy, college-age students and empty nesters can benefit from a life insurance policy custom tailored to fit their needs.
+Everyone, including young, college-age students and empty nesters can benefit from a life insurance policy custom tailored to fit their needs.
 The next step is determining which type of life insurance is right for you.
 According to Forbes, term life insurance is a must for anyone with dependents for whom they need to provide guaranteed income replacement for years to come.
 Otherwise, a whole-life or universal-life policy might be your best choice – especially if you wish to take advantage of living benefits or protect your family against estate taxes after your death.

 Calculating Your Life Insurance Needs